nirmaljeffrey/DroidBoot/README.md

 # DroidBoot
-DroidBoot makes it easy to create stand-alone, production grade Android Jetpack based applications that you can "just run".
+DroidBoot makes it easy to production grade Android Jetpack based applications that you can "just run".

  ## WHY DROIDBOOT?